 Intro to Sampling

 Hello!
-This article will introduce the concept of sampling - starting with Riemann sums, then moving on to uniform sampling, stratified sampling, and finishing with importance sampling.
-This article will explain sampling through a combination of text and interactive visual demos.
+This page introduce the concept of sampling through a combination of text and interactive visual demos.
+We will start with Riemann sums, then transition to uniform sampling, stratified sampling, and finish with importance sampling.
 If you're interested in a rigourous mathematical introduction to sampling, you may want to look elsewhere.
 But, if you like interactive demos, you've come to the right place!
-Before you begin reading, I suggest you have a good understanding of how to graph and evaluate functions.
-If you've taken Calculus 1 and 2, you should be able to understand this article.

 Let's get started!

 Before we talk about sampling, let's talk about integrals.
 We typically think of an integral as the "area under a curve".
 Some functions are easy to integrate; we can write a nice formula to determine the exact area under a curve.
 However, some functions cannot be easily integrated, and we have to evaluate them analytically.
 One simple way to analytically evaluate an integral is called a Riemann sum.
 In a Riemann sum, we evaluate a function at evenly spaced points along the curve, then draw a rectangle with the height of the evaluated point.
 We calculate the area of each rectangle, sum the areas, and we get an approximation for the integral.
 Let's see what this looks like visually.

 Riemann sum of y = 3x2 from 0 to 1.

 If you tinker with the visualization above, you can see how to approximate an integral with a Riemann sum.
 As the number of rectangles increases, the approximation gets better and better, and the error in the approximation is reduced.

 But is there a different way to approximate the integral?
 Instead of evaluating the function at evenly spaced points on the curve, what if we evaluate at randomly selected points?
 Let's try it!